Posts Tagged ‘inequality’

 Who are the 1%, Vote Now

 Know the Facts In just the last generation, the richest 1% almost quadrupled their incomes.
 The average wealth of the 1% is 225 times bigger than the wealth of the typical household – the highest it’s ever been.
 Three decades ago, CEOs made about 40 times as much as an average worker – now CEOs make almost 200 times as much as regular employees.
-Last year, half of Americans earned less than $26,000 while CEOs at top 500 companies raked in an average of $11 ...
+Last year, half of Americans earned less than $26,000 while CEOs at top 500 companies raked in an average of $11 million.
+Over the ...
 Full Story

 Inequality: A collision is coming